A leprosy mission to India

 After a terrorist attack in downtown Mumbai caused severe havoc, I felt a little uneasy arriving at their International Airport the following day!

 However, because I had never seen a case of leprosy, I was determined to learn as much as I could about it while I was there.

-Leprosy, caused by a mycobacterium, affects mainly the nerves, skin and mucous membranes.
-Patients can lose sensation and motor activity such as inability to move joints.
-Sensory loss is patchy and predominantly affects the hands and feet.
-Because affected skin is anaesthetised, the patient is unaware if it has been injured or broken.
-Once this happens, an ulcer may form which can last the patient’s lifetime.
+Leprosy is caused by a mycobacterium and affects mainly nerves, skin and mucous membranes, so that patients can lose sensation and motor activity such as inability to move various joints.
+Sensory loss is patchy and predominantly affects the hands and feet, and, because affected skin is anaesthetised, the patient is unaware if it has been injured or not and an ulcer may easily form that can last the patient’s lifetime.
 Also, in time, major deformities can develop often leading ultimately to amputation of a limb.

 Dr. Chris Reynolds.